cmusatyalab/rtface/server/README.md

   * RTface uses a frontal face detector, a profile face (a face that has completed turned 90 degree to the left/right) won't have too much luck to be detected.

+# Use start_demo.sh

+## Environment Variables
+   * GABRIELPATH: Path to Gabriel
+   * TORCHPATH: if specified, ${TORCHPATH}/bin/activate will be source to activate torch